Presidio of San Francisco: 1999 – present

 The Trust entered a significant agreement with Lucasfilm to build a new facility called the Letterman Digital Arts Center (LDAC), which is now Lucasfilm's corporate headquarters.
 The site replaced portions of what was the Letterman Hospital.
 George Lucas won the development rights for 15 acres of the Presidio in June 1999, after beating out several rival plans, including a leading proposal by the Shorenstein Company.
 LDAC replaced the former Lucasfilm headquarters in San Rafael.
-The $300 million development includes nearly 900000 sqft of office space and a 150000 sqft underground parking garage with a capacity of 2,500 employees.
+The $300 million development included nearly 900000 sqft of office space and a 150000 sqft underground parking garage with a capacity of 2,500 employees.
 Lucasfilm's Industrial Light & Magic, Lucas Licensing, and Lucas Online divisions reside at the site.
-George Lucas's proposal included plans for a high-tech Presidio museum and a 7 acre "Great Lawn" that is now open to the public.
+George Lucas's proposal included plans for a high-tech Presidio museum and a 7 acre "Great Lawn" that is open to the public.

 In 2007, Donald Fisher, founder of the Gap clothing stores and former board member of the Presidio Trust, announced a plan to build a 100000 sqft museum tentatively named the Contemporary Art Museum of the Presidio, to house his art collection.
 Due to opposition, Fisher withdrew his plans to build the museum in the Presidio and instead donated the art to the San Francisco Museum of Modern Art before he died in 2009.